-By Council Members King, Diaz, Cumbo, Ampry-Samuel, Adams, Cabrera, Cornegy, Gibson, Holden, Levin, Reynoso, Salamanca, Torres, Williams, Gjonaj and Ayala
+By Council Members King, Diaz, Cumbo, Ampry-Samuel, Adams, Cabrera, Cornegy, Gibson, Holden, Levin, Reynoso, Salamanca, Torres, the Public Advocate (Mr. Williams), Gjonaj and Ayala

 A Local Law to amend the administrative code of the city of New York, in relation to panic buttons for drivers of taxicabs, street hail liveries and for-hire vehicles

 Be it enacted by the Council as follows:

 Section 1.
 Section 19-508 of the administrative code of the city of New York is amended by adding a new subdivision d to read as follows:

 d.
 1. For purposes of this section, the term "panic button" means a help or distress signaling system as designated by the rules of the commission that connects a driver in distress with the police department.